radiantearth/stac-spec/best-practices.md

    For example, if levels 2 and 4 of the hierarchy only contain Collections, don't add a Catalog at levels 2 and 4.

+One further recommendation to help tools is to always include the 'title' field when including a link, especially in the `item`, `child`, `parent` and `root` links, even if it repeats several times.
+This should be the same as the 'title' in the link destination.
+Having this enables clients to display a nice human readable name of the link without having  to open the link destination.

 #### Dynamic Catalog Layout

 While these recommendations were primarily written for [static catalogs](#static-catalogs), they apply